Ludvins/BayesiPy/benchmarks/regression/README.md

 ## 7. Notes & tips

 - GPU vs CPU is selected automatically via `torch.cuda.is_available()`.
-- The script uses `torch.float64` by default; you can change that inside the script if you want `float32` for speed.
+- The script currently uses `torch.float64` by default; you can change that inside the script if you want `float32` for speed.
 - The MAP baseline uses a `MapWrapper` that:
   - fits the deterministic MLP normally,
   - estimates a single homoscedastic noise variance from training residuals,